wp-plugins/two-level-conditional-menu/readme.txt

 == Changelog ==

+= 1.2 =
+* Updated: menu can be anywhere, not just in 'primary' location.
+* Updated: Any 'container' that wp_nav_menu accepts will work.
+* Fixed bug: Any pages that had multiple posts couldn't have sub-menu items.

 = 1.1 =
-* Fixed bug: If the blog page was in the menu, sub-menu items weren't showing up
+* Fixed bug: If the blog page was in the menu, sub-menu items weren't showing up.

 = 1.0 =
-* First Version.

-== Upgrade Notice ==

-= 1.1 =
-* Fixed bug: If the blog page was in the menu, sub-menu items weren't showing up

-= 1.0 =
-* First Version.